openelb/website/content/en/docs/Overview/_index.md

 ## Support, Discussion and Contributing

-Porter is a sub-project of [KubeSphere](https://github.com/kubesphere/kubesphere).
+Porter is a sub-project of [KubeSphere](https://github.com/kubesphere).

 * Join us at the [KubeSphere Slack Channel](https://kubesphere.slack.com/join/shared_invite/enQtNTE3MDIxNzUxNzQ0LTZkNTdkYWNiYTVkMTM5ZThhODY1MjAyZmVlYWEwZmQ3ODQ1NmM1MGVkNWEzZTRhNzk0MzM5MmY4NDc3ZWVhMjE#/) to get support or simply tell us that you are using Porter.
 * You have code or documents for Porter?
-We ❤️ all sorts of contributions!
-You can [build the Porter project](/docs/building/) and send pull requests to the [GitHub Porter Repository](https://github.com/kubesphere/porter).
+Contributions are always welcome!
+See [Building and Contributing](/docs/building-and-contributing/) to obtain guidance.

 ## Landscapes